 A student pursuing a baccalaureate degree may request an undergraduate major or minor concentration not listed in the Catalog, but consisting of courses offered herein.
 Such a major or minor may be across various disciplines; however, all General Education and other degree requirements must be met.
 Fifty-percent of the individualized major or minor must be completed through Central Missouri after approval.
-The student must select a faculty member to serve as an advisor.
-Together they will develop a proposed plan of study which must receive the written approval of the student, faculty advisor, appropriate department chair(s), dean(s) and the Assistant Provost for Undergraduate Studies.
+The student must select a faculty member to serve as an adviser.
+Together they will develop a proposed plan of study which must receive the written approval of the student, faculty adviser, appropriate department chair(s), dean(s) and the Assistant Provost for Undergraduate Studies.
 The student must include a signed statement indicating he/she accepts full responsibility for the proposal.
-Upon final approval of the individualized major or minor, the student is notified and a copy of the proposal is filed with the Registrar and the Office of Academic Advisement.
+Upon final approval of the individualized major or minor, the student is notified and a copy of the proposal is filed with the Registrar.
+For more information, students should inquire at the Office of Undergraduate Studies (JCKL 1450).